dscamiss/generalized-newtons-method/README.md

 Currently only the "exact version" of the method is implemented.
 A future version will implement the "approximate version" of the method as well.
-The difference between the two versions is that the "approximate version" trades off accuracy for efficiency, since it does not materialize the Hessian-vector products needed to compute the denominator of $\alpha$.
+The difference between the two versions is that the "approximate version" trades off accuracy for efficiency, since it does not materialize the required Hessian-vector products.

 # Installation